gnoat/metaform/README.md

 Now that there is a minimal working version, the next work planned is to create a Metaform module that allows you to read parameterized Metaform code from local files or GitHub repositories and execute it.

+Additionally, further customization for how to save the generated Terraform (single file, multiple files, modules, etc) are planned.
+Right now Metaform will generate a single Terraform file for each MetaFormer registry you build.